-Conformity Assessment Element Manufacturer Responsibility RA / CAB Responsibility Section Conformity assessment of Quality Management System (QMS) Establish and maintain a QMS or a QMS without design and development Regulatory audit normally not required except in special cases, e.g. assurance of sterility & of measuring function/s.
-5.1 the QMS Post Market Surveillance Establish and maintain an adverse event reporting procedure according to GHTF SG2 guidance.
+Conformity Assessment Element Manufacturer Responsibility RA / CAB Responsibility Section Quality Management System (QMS) Establish and maintain a full QMS or a QMS without design and development controls Premarket regulatory audit not required.
+5.1 Post Market Surveillance Establish and maintain an adverse event reporting procedure according to GHTF SG2 guidance.
 May audit post-market to investigate specific safety or regulatory concerns.
-5.2 Conformity assessment of device safety & Technical Documentation Prepare STED and have available for review by RA upon request.
-Pre-market submission of STED normally not requested.
-5.3 performance Declaration of Conformity Prepare, sign and maintain Normally not requested 5.4 Registration Registration of manufacturers and their devices Perform according to regulatory requirements Maintain and verify as appropriate.
+5.2 Technical Documentation Prepare STED and have available for review upon request.
+Premarket submission of STED not required.
+May be requested to investigate specific safety or regulatory concerns 5.3 Declaration of Conformity Prepare, sign and maintain On file with the manufacturer; available upon request 5.4 Registration of manufacturers and their devices Perform according to regulatory requirements Maintain and verify as appropriate.
 5.5